 One is Paper Source, a Chicago-based stationery and paper supply store that has 44 locations, with seven opening nationally this year.
 Paper Source is filling the space occupied by Sherman’s Shoes at 115 West Maple.

 About 15 businesses, from restaurants and candy stores to salons and clothing stores, have opened recently or are expected to open soon.

-, which is under construction at 243 W. Maple and will bring music lessons and music gear in funky surroundings to downtown in September.
-What Crepe?,
+Look for Detroit Guitar, which is under construction at 243 W. Maple and will bring music lessons and music gear in funky surroundings to downtown in September.

 Revive, a men’s clothing store, is coming to 163 W. Maple, where Adventures in Toys once was.
 Salons, H202 and Nude, opened in May on Hamilton Row.